 Day trips from St. Petersburg

-If you have a bit of extra time and feel like discovering what’s around St. Petersburg, here are the best excursions from the city:
+If you have a bit of extra time and feel like discovering what’s around St. Petersburg, my best advice is to go to Peterhof Palace.
+Other great excursions from the city I can recommend are: